GreatThirdRail.org Home

 Photo No. ILL-15, IRM

 Bringing up the rear of a two car train leaving York Street is car 410, seen here heading east on a trip bound for Chicago.
 The curved sign atop the shelter and clay tile roofing would both end up being replaced with less ornamental substitutes.
 The Chicago Great Western depot is seen at left.
-Click here for a larger version.

 Photo from the Van Dusen Collection